Are you interested in volunteering for your campus paper? Well, this isn’t the place.

 The only thing I’m good at writing are Tinder bios, is that okay?

 That’s even better than okay!
 We don’t require any sort of experience from our contributors.
 We just want your interest and enthusiasm.
 The Courier has a roster of editors equipped with a very particular set of skills.
-Skills acquired after a long career.
-Skills that make us incredibly useful for people like you.
-If you come to our pitch meetings and pick up a story.
-The editors will help you.
+If you come to our pitch meetings and pick up a story, the editors will help you.
 The editors will train you.
 You will develop and improve.
 If you don’t.
 Well, I guess that’s that.

 What happens on Fridays?

 Fridays, or as we call them, Proof Days, is when the magic happens.
 It really does.
-This is when the Courier’seditors and art team come together to proofread and build the paper for the upcoming publication.
-We’re often on campus for most of the day on Fridays so drop by and say hello anytime!
-Literally anytime because sometimes we’re there all night too!
+This is when the Courier’s editors and art team come together to proofread and build the paper for the upcoming publication.

 Are there opportunities for advancement?